I get questions now and then. Here’s some answers. 🙂

 I wanna make critters of my own!
 Where do I start?

 PlanetJune also has some fantastic free starter patterns, but I started off making critters straight from Amigurumi World by Ana Paula Rimoli.
 It’s a great starter book…simple patterns, uber-cute designs that can help you practice basic crocheting skills until you figure out how to do certain things on your own.
 There’s also GREAT tutorials complete with crystal-clear photos at PlanetJune’s blog.
 Goodness knows her tutorials were a huge life-saver for me when I started out.
 Another book I use is Creepy Cute by Christen Haden, but I wouldn’t recommend that one to a beginner.
-Lotsa awesomely cute critters (zombies and ninjas, woohoo!), but the instructions can be a little confusing to someone who’s new to crocheting.
+Lots of awesomely cute critters (zombies and ninjas, woohoo!), but the instructions can be a little confusing to someone who’s new to crocheting.

 Where can I find the pattern for ______?

-If I make a critter straight from a pattern that I found online or in a book, I always mention at the end of the post where it came from.
-Otherwise, all the other critters are made from my own design on the fly…sometimes with LOTS of trial and error, and other times things just kinda work out on their own!
+If I make a critter straight from a pattern that I found online or in a book, I’ll mention at the end of the post where it came from.
+Otherwise, all the other critters are made from my own design on the fly…sometimes with LOTS of trial and error, and other times things kind of work out on their own!

 How long does it take you to make each critter?

-It really depends on the critter, but on average I’d say about 3 hours if it’s something I’ve made before, with more detailed critters (such as Link from the Legend of Zelda) taking up to 8-9 hours.
+It really depends on the critter, but on average I’d say about 3-4 hours if it’s something I’ve made before, with more detailed critters (such as Link from the Legend of Zelda) taking up to 8-9 hours.
 However, crocheting takes a pretty rough toll on my hands, so in an effort to avoid developing gimpy hands (gimpy hands = no bueno), I usually have to divide the time over a course of a few days to a week.

 If you’ve got any other questions, drop me a line!